ayalac1111/Networking-Courses/25S-CST8371/07-Applied-Learning/07-Applied-Learning.md

 ![Lab Topology](img/07-topology.png)

-### Device ID Mapping (per your convention)
+### Device ID Mapping
-Use the following IDs for IP addressing, for example, EDGE-Gi0/1 will be 10.U.10.U
+Use the following IDs for IP addressing, for example, EDGE-Gi0/1 will be `10.U.10.U`

 | Device | ID  |
 | ------ | --- |